2022 - 2025

 Every major building in North America requires an architect and/or engineer for design decision-making.
 Designers can reduce the embodied carbon of a building by making early design decisions and specifications that favor lower carbon alternatives.
 This presents a massive opportunity to leverage the design sector to increase the demand for low carbon, high value timber products.

 Many influential design firms have used mass timber for select projects, but they have yet to scale its application across their diverse work portfolios.
-To catalyze rapid private-sector momentum, we must harness the power of the world's largest architecture, engineering, construction and planning (AECP) firms, and set precedents for the basis of design, constructability, and supply chains in their respective markets.
+To catalyze rapid private-sector momentum, we must harness the power of the world's largest architecture, engineering, construction and planning (AECP) firms, and set precedents for the basis of design, constructibility, and supply chains in their respective markets.

 By empowering the design industry to scale-up demand for mass timber products from well-managed forests, this project will drive investment in improved forest management and reforestation.
 The result will be net climate benefits derived from carbon sequestration, storage, and substitution.
 It will create new and expanded channels for wood to enter the marketplace, enhancing forest management and rural employment and innovation.